thoni56/dokuwiki2wikijs/README.md

     > dokuwiki2wikijs /var/www/dokuwiki/data/pages/start.txt

+The rendered result will be output to standard output and can be piped to a file.

 ## Installation conversion

 To convert a complete installation run the script with the root of the installation as argument, e.g.